credativ/pg_cloudconfig/README.md

   --pg_conf_dir PG_CONF_DIR
                         path to dir holding the postgresql.conf (to override default)
-  --dynamic_only        do not set static optimized defaults --blacklist SETTING [SETTING ...]
+  --dynamic_only        do not set static optimized defaults, only set values
+                        dynamic calculated
+  --blacklist SETTING [SETTING ...]
                         settings not to touch
   --debug               show debug messages
   -q, --quiet           disable output
   --version             show program's version number and exit

-Should be run as the same user as PostgreSQL. pg_version and pg_clustername are used to choose a cluster.
-It is assumed that the Debian / postgresql- common naming and configuration schema is used.
-If this is not the case --pg_conf_dir needs to be set. pg_conftool is used to get/set settings and is required!
+pg_cloudconfig should be run as the same user as PostgreSQL. pg_version and pg_clustername are used to choose a cluster.
+It is assumed that the Debian / postgresql-common naming and configuration schema is used.
+If this is not the case --pg_conf_dir needs to be set. pg_conftool is used to get/set settings.
 This does not tune PostgreSQL for any specific workload but only tries to set some optimized defaults based on a few input variables and simple rules.
 ```

 ## Example